-This indicates the organisations innovation readiness level, that as mentioned refers to the concept of a ‘readiness’ ranking, understood here as the measurement of the ability of an organisation to put into practice leading-edge thinking around the topic of collaborative innovation.
+A score is then calculated out of 4 that gets translated as a percentage out of a 100.
+This indicates the organisations innovation readiness level, or ‘readiness’ ranking, understood here as the measurement of the ability of an organisation to put into practice leading-edge thinking around the topic of collaborative innovation.

 What proven benefits are there for organisations to participate?

-Participation in the SA Innovation League is free.
+Participation in the innovation League is free.

 Results/rankings however do not have to be published if the organisation wishes to remain anonymous.
-No confidential information is shared but general findings are written up and best practises and learnings are recorded in articles and other publishable reports, including the SA Innovation League Reports, published annually by Innocentrix.
+No confidential information is shared but general findings are written up and best practises and learnings are recorded in articles and other publishable reports, including the Innovation League Reports, published by Innocentrix.